SurwadeTrisharan/SurwadeTrisharan/README.md

 - 👋 Hi, I’m @SurwadeTrisharan
 - 👀 I’m interested in coding, and Ethical Hacking👨‍💻
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning.
+-
+A BUG🪲 IS NEVER JUST A MISTAKE💔.
+IT REPRESENTS SOMETHING BIGGER .AN ERROR🥵 OF THINKING THAT MAKES YOU WHO YOU ARE.👾.
+-
 - 😎🙂🙂No🙅🏻 One Can Defeat🤨 You, Until You Defeat Yourself👤.